puranikvinit/newlib-coding-challenge/README.md

 The bonus challenge was to enable the modified function to also be functional in cases where misaligned memory accesses are not allowed (causing the processor to be caught in the state of an exception) (`__riscv_misaligned_avoid == 1`).
 The approach taken for this is as follows:

-- Check if the input address is word-aligned (because, as explained above, the target machine is expected to be 32-bit).
+- Check if the input address is word-aligned.
 - If yes, then call the `memset_mod` function as usual.
 - If no, then store the write-value byte-by-byte until the address becomes word-aligned.